 According to the National Cancer Institute, approximately 153,020 patients in the United States were diagnosed with colorectal cancer in 2023.
-Of these patients, approximately 20%, or about 30,000 patients, were diagnosed with local disease that will recur with metastases.
+Of these patients, approximately 20%, or about 30,000 patients, were diagnosed with metastatic disease and approximately 25%, or about 37,000 patients, were diagnosed with local disease that will recur with metastases.
 There are about 5 to 10% of CRC patients with BRAF V600E, or about 11,000 CRC BRAF V600E cases that occur annually.